JosephLai241/URS/README.md

 ![Reddit credentials](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/credentialblock.png)

-**More information on how to acquire your own credentials is at the bottom of this readme.** After changing the text, you'll be able to use this scraper.
+**More information on how to acquire your own credentials is at the bottom of this readme.** You have to provide valid credentials, otherwise the scraper will not work.

-When you initialize this program, you'll be greeted with this screen.
+When you initialize this program, you will be greeted with this screen.

 ![Start](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/welcome.png)